voxeet/comms-app-react-events/api-proxy/README.md

 ```

 You will still need to start your application (port 3000 by default) that will communicate with this API proxy service.

+5. You can now head back to the events app [ReadMe file](../README.md) to continue building and running the app.